ericpoe/NumNum/README.md

 So, let's start with the 3rd pass of building up the numbers.
 My known good under 20 (for the sake of brevity) are [12, 14, 16, 18].
 That already knocks out [100 - 119, 130-139, 150-159, 170-179, 190-199].
 So, I take the '12' and make it '121', which doesn't fit; '12' -> '122' doesn't fit.
 '12' -> '123' fits, so it gets added to a new pool of known-good.
 '124', & '125' don't fit, but '126' does, so it gets added to the same new pool of known-good.
 Keep doing this until the pool of known-good 3-digit numbers is filled.
 Then base the 4th pass off of those numbers.

-This took a tenth of 1 second on my desktop.
+This took a tenth of 1 second on my laptop.

 This algorithm is used in the `faster` branch.